A Benchmark for Studying Diabetic Retinopathy: Segmentation, Grading, and Transferability: Benchmark settings for DR lesion segmentation, grading, and transfer learning

 Transfer learning involves using knowledge learned from tasks for which a lot of labeled data is available in settings with limited labeled data.
 It can be coarsely categorized into three branches, based on different situations.
 First, regardless of whether the source and target domains are similar or not, if the tasks are different, inductive transfer learning \cite{pan2009survey} is used.
 In contrast, if the source and target domains are different but the task is the same, transductive transfer learning \cite{arnold2007comparative} is preferred.
 Moreover, if both the domains and tasks are different, unsupervised transfer learning \cite{chang2017unsupervised} needs to be considered.
 In our case, an inductive transfer learning method is required, since both the source and target domains are fundus images, but the source and target domain tasks are DR lesion segmentation and multi-disease classification, respectively.
 The inductive transfer learning algorithms try to utilize the inductive biases of the source domain to help improve the target task.
 Depending upon whether the source domain contains labeled data or not, this strategy can be further divided into two subcategories, similar to multitask learning and self-taught learning, respectively.

-Our proposed inductive transfer learning method is illustrated in Figure~\ref{fig:transfer}, and consists of three modules.
-The source domain task is to learn a lesion segmentation module related to DR. The target domain task is to learn a multi-label classification module for identifying various eye diseases.
-Moreover, an adversarial adaptation module is proposed to adapt the representation distribution of the target and source domain, while maintaining the disease discrepancy, through the addition of a domain-specific discriminator.
+Our proposed inductive transfer learning method, which consists of three modules, is illustrated in Figure~\ref{fig:transfer}.
+First, the source domain task is to learn a lesion segmentation module related to DR. Second, the target domain task is to learn a multi-label classification module for identifying various eye diseases.
+Basically, a multi-scale transfer connection (MTC) is proposed to extend the strong feature extraction ability learned from the source domain data to the target domain data.
+Thus, the combined feature representations for the target domain data are enhanced, particularly for encoding lesion appearances included in our FGADR dataset.
+Moreover, a domain-specific adversarial adaptation (DSAA) module is proposed to adapt the representation distribution of the target and source domain data, while maintaining the disease discrepancy, through the addition of a domain-specific discriminator.
+We introduce the DSAA because we aim to adapt the representations of the two domains so that the segmentation module trained on the source domain data can better fit the target domain data and extract more effective multi-scale transferred features.
+In other words, the DSAA is proposed to enhance the effectiveness of the MTC.

 \textbf{Details of the proposed algorithm:}

 Let $\mathcal{D}_{S}$ denote the source domain data and $Y_S$ denote the corresponding labels. $\mathcal{L}_{S}$ is the loss for learning the source domain task.
 Moreover, let $\mathcal{L}_{T}$ denote the target domain data and $Y_T$ denote the corresponding labels. $\mathcal{L}_{T}$ is the loss for learning the target domain task.
 Then, an additional adaptation loss $\mathcal{L}_{A}$ is also proposed to adapt the two domain distributions in an adversarial learning manner.
 We generalize the overall loss function as: